projectcontour/contour/site/_guides/prometheus.md

 ## Contour Metrics

-Contour exposes a Prometheus-compatible `/metrics` endpoint on port `8000` with the following metrics:
+Contour exposes a Prometheus-compatible `/metrics` endpoint that defaults to listening on port 8000.
+This can be configured by using the `--http-address` and `--http-port` flags for the `serve` command.

+**Note:** the `Service` deployment manifest when installing Contour must be updated to represent the same port as the configured flag.

+The metrics endpoint exposes the following metrics:

 {% include metrics.html %}